 "Face down, right!"
 He clambered onto the ladder and began crawling

 down.
 It was difficult going with the ladder being in a half raised position

 that it was.
 It was as if he were trying to walk backwards on his knees and

-Luckily, there are plenty of people to help them down.
+Luckily, there were plenty of people to help him down.
 "Thank you, thank

 you, excuse me, I need to kiss the ground now."

 "Get outta the way."
 Walsh gave him a shove as DK and Lotta Zs began